British Rail Class 17: Withdrawal

 Withdrawals began in July 1968, and the final locomotives were withdrawn in December 1971.
 The Class 17s had by far the shortest lives of any significant BR diesel-electric locomotive design, with many examples having a working life of less than five years.
 Most had been scrapped by the end of 1975.
 At this time the possibility of converting nine of the remaining locos to battery operation was suggested.
-This came to nothing, and although D8512, D8521 and D8598 enjoyed a brief reprieve by being sent to Derby Research Centre, all of these were later withdrawn and subsequently scrapped.
+This came to nothing, and although D8512, D8521 and D8598 were briefly sent to Derby Research Centre, they were later withdrawn and subsequently scrapped.

 Preservation

 After withdrawal in 1971, D8568 went on to see industrial use at Hemelite, Hemel Hempstead and at Ribblesdale Cement, Clitheroe, and was then secured for preservation.
 It is often based at the Chinnor and Princes Risborough Railway, but is currently at the Severn Valley Railway following an extensive overhaul.

 Models

-Danish manufacturer Heljan launched a 00 gauge ready-to-run model of the Class 17 at the 2006 Warley National Model Railway Exhibition which went on sale after some production delays in early 2009.
+Danish manufacturer Heljan launched a 00 gauge ready-to-run model of the Class 17 at the 2006 Warley National Model Railway Exhibition.
+This model went on sale after some production problems in early 2009.
 Aside from small runs by TechCad, and in kit form by DC Kits and others, this was the first time the class had been produced as a ready-to-run model.

-In November 2018, Heljan announced production of an O gauge version for release in late 2019.
+In November 2018, Heljan announced production of an 0 gauge version for release in late 2019.

 In August 2020, Bachmann announced the imminent release of an N gauge model under their new "EFE Models" brand, to be available in various liveries: BR green with small yellow panels, BR green with full yellow ends, BR blue with full yellow ends, and Ribble Cement green and white livery.